A Date in the Park: Plot

-The protagonist, Lou, has recently moved to Lisbon to take up a new job and start a new life, and meets a woman named Catarina at a bar on a night out.
-Catarina arranges to meet Lou the following day in the park Tapada das Necessidades.
-Upon arriving, Lou realises that he is unable to speak Portuguese and experiences difficulties communicating with the park staff.
-He attempts to rescue a duckling which has been attacked, covering him in blood, and puts the duckling in his jacket.
-After wandering through the park, Lou begins to worry he has been stood up by Catarina, until finding a note on a love-heart balloon precisely where they were to meet.
-The letter invites Lou to "play a little game", and Lou is directed towards another letter hidden within a music box.
-Within the music box is a letter directing Lou to finally meet at the gardener's shed.
-Once there, Lou finds a box, which upon opening reveals the severed head of the gardener.
-Fleeing from the park, he discovers the gardener's headless body.
-A police officer, coming across Lou, bloodied from the duckling, attempts to arrest him, but Lou is unable to understand him, and in a misunderstanding he is shot.
-Catherine appears from behind the officer and stabs him, revealing that she is behind the death of the gardener and luring Lou to the park.
+The protagonist, Lou, has recently moved to Lisbon to take up a new job and start a new life.
+He meets a woman named Catarina at a bar on a night out, and she arranges to meet Lou the following day in the park Tapada das Necessidades.
+Upon arriving, Lou experiences difficulties and has trouble communicating with the park gardener due to his inability to speak Portuguese.
+Lou rescues a duckling which has been attacked, carrying it in his pocket, which leaves his clothing stained with the duckling's blood.
+Wandering through the park, Lou begins to worry he has been stood up by Catarina, until he finds a package precisely where they were to meet.
+The package contains a note inviting Lou to "play a little game," and has clues directing him to retrieve a hidden music box.
+Within the music box is a letter directing Lou to finally meet Catarina at the gardener's shed.
+There, Lou finds another package, which upon opening is revealed to contain the severed head of the gardener.
+Fleeing from the park, Lou discovers the gardener's headless body.
+A police officer comes across Lou, bloodied from the duckling, standing over the corpse.
+The policeman draws his gun and commands Lou, who raises his hands and attempts to comply but is unable to understand or respond in Portuguese.
+The duckling bites Lou, causing him to suddenly reach for his pocket, which spurs the officer to shoot him.
+As Lou bleeds out, Catarina silently appears behind the officer and stabs him with a large knife.
+The duckling follows Catarina as she leaves the scene.